WatershedLRS/WatershedPHP/README.md

 ### Instantiate the class
 To interact with the library, first create an instance of the Watershed class.
-The examples below show instances created to conenct to Watershed sandbox and production servers.
-You can either provide your Watershed API username and password (example 1), or provide a complete authentication header to use (example 2).
+The examples below show instances created to connect to Watershed sandbox and production servers.
+You can either provide your Watershed API username and password (example 1), or provide a complete authentication header (example 2).

 Example 1:
 ```php